 5. Build a Blog – How Building a Website Blog Can Increase Website Traffic

 Business blogging is one of the most common tactics used to drive traffic to your website for many reasons.
 More content equals more opportunities to be found in the search engines, and if you share it to your social channels too this can also help to increase website traffic.
 In addition Google also makes it clear that fresh content on your site ticks a big box for them because you’re providing regular useful information (hopefully!) which gives them a reason to send website traffic to you over a competitor.
 Blogging is a credibility metric which if done right, demonstrates your knowledge and expertise.
-How to increase website traffic – build a blog and start blogging!
+Get in touch to find out more.